Online Continuing Education for Estheticians

 Esthetician continuing education requires you to be a licensed esthetician with a designated amount of experience and training.
 Some schools offering continuing education may require you to complete one program or course before enrolling in the next.
 If you're a practicing esthetician training for recertification, you may be required to successfully complete certain courses or esthetic procedures.

 What Is My Career Outlook?

 By keeping up with continuing education, you'll be eligible for recertification or re-licensing, which enhances your earning potential.
 You may be required to put in a designated number of training hours for recertification.
 This may vary by state, so check with the state where you hold your license.

-According to the U.S. Bureau of Labor Statistics, estheticians should see excellent growth in employment - up to 38% - from 2008-2018 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics, estheticians should see good job growth up to 17% from 2019-2029.
 The popularity of various skin care treatments is one of the main reasons for the excellent employment growth for estheticians.